NSHipster/articles/2012-10-22-nslinguistictagger.md

 - `NSLinguisticTaggerOmitWhitespace`
 - `NSLinguisticTaggerOmitOther`

-Each of these options omits the broad categories of tags described.
+Each of these options omit the broad categories of tags described.
 For example, `NSLinguisticTagSchemeLexicalClass`, which distinguishes between many different kinds of punctuation, all of those would be omitted with `NSLinguisticTaggerOmitPunctuation`.
 This is preferable to manually filtering these tag types in enumeration blocks or with predicates.

 The last option is specific to `NSLinguisticTagSchemeNameType`: